-The MoWiTO 1.8 nacelle is shown in Fig 1 b.
+The MoWiTO 1.8 nacelle is shown in Fig. 1b.
 The turbine features individual pitch motors, which are mounted in the root of each blade.
-The pitch motors are small DC motors with a three stage planetary gearbox with a gear ratio of 159:1 and integrated encoders.
-They are mounted pre-tensioned with springs to counteract gear backlashes and thus allow setting precise pitch angles.
-Pitching speeds up to $100\,\mathrm{Hz}\,(1.75\,\mathrm{rad\,s^{-1}})$ can be achieved.
+The pitch motors are small DC motors with a three-stage planetary gearbox with a gear ratio of 159:1 and integrated encoders.
+They are mounted and pretensioned with springs to counteract gear backlashes and thus allow for setting precise pitch angles.
+Pitching speeds up to $100 \text{ Hz} (1.75 \text{ rad s}^{-1})$ can be achieved.
 The main shaft is supported by two roller bearings and connected by a coupling to a torque meter with an integrated encoder and through another coupling and one stage planetary gearbox to the generator.
-Flapwise blade root bending moments for each blade are measured by a full Wheatstone bridge strain gauge configuration on the metal adapter, the carbon blades are glued on.
-The power supply for the amplifiers and motor boards in the hub and their communication with the control hardware is channelled through a slipring from the rotating hub to the stationary nacelle.
+Flapwise blade root bending moments for each blade are measured by a full Wheatstone bridge strain gauge configuration on the metal adapter; the carbon-fibre blades are glued on.
+The power supply lines for the amplifiers and motor boards in the hub and their communication with the control hardware are channelled through a slip ring from the rotating hub to the stationary nacelle.
 Further, the thrust of the turbine is derived from a strain gauge measurement of the tower bottom bending in fore-aft direction, as outlined in Sect.
 2.1.5.
 A National Instruments Compact Rio is used for control and data acquisition.
-Analog data (e.g. strain gauges, external hot wires) is sampled at 5 kHz and the control loop and pitch motor communication run at 100 Hz.
+Analogue data (e.g. strain gauges, external hot wires) are sampled at 5 kHz, and the control loop and pitch motor communication run at 100 Hz.

-The setup of the MoWiTO 1.8 in the wind tunnel is sketched in Fig. 2 a,b as a view from the side respectively top.
+The setup of the MoWiTO 1.8 in the wind tunnel is sketched in Fig. 2a and b as a view from the side and top respectively.
 The wind speed is obtained by the measured pressure drop in the wind tunnel nozzle.
-The turbine is positioned 2.6 diameter (D) behind the wind tunnel nozzle, so that the induction zone of the turbine is not influenced (see Medici et al. (2011)).
+The turbine is positioned 2.6 diameter (D) behind the wind tunnel nozzle, so the induction zone of the turbine is not influenced (see Medici et al., 2011).

-Integral loads of flapwise blade root bending moment (M{flap}) , rotor thrust (F{thrust}) and rotor torque (M{aero}) are obtained based on strain gauge measurements shown in blue in the sketch.
+Integral loads of flapwise blade root bending moment ($M{\rm flap}$), rotor thrust ($F{\rm thrust}$) and rotor torque ($M{\rm aero}$) are obtained based on strain gauge measurements shown in blue in the sketch.

-Hot wire measurements in the near wake (up to 1D according to Vermeer et al. (2003)) and beginning far wake (more than 1D) are performed at hub height.
-In flow direction (x-axis), seven distances ranging from 0.5D to 2D behind the turbine are considered in steps of 0.25D and shown in red in the sketch.
-In radial direction (negative y-axis), values between the rotor axis at 0 radii (R) to 1.4R in steps of 0.2R are considered.
+Hot-wire measurements in the near wake (up to 1 D according to Vermeer et al., 2003) and beginning far wake

+(more than 1 D) are performed at hub height.
+In flow direction (x axis), seven distances ranging from 0.5 to 2 D behind the turbine are considered in steps of 0.25 D and shown in red in the sketch.
+In radial direction (negative y axis), values between the rotor axis at 0 radii (R) to 1.4 R in steps of 0.2 R are considered.
 This adds up to 56 measurement positions.

-In the rotor plane, Laser Doppler Anemometer (LDA) measurements are performed with a 2D system by TSI Inc..
-A beam expander with a focus length of $2.1\,\mathrm{m}$ is used to not disturb the flow.
-Both lasers have a maximum power of $1\,\mathrm{W}$.
-The LDA probe is mounted on a three axes traverse system and can be motor-driven by $1.5\,\mathrm{m}$ in each direction.
+In the rotor plane, laser Doppler anemometer (LDA) measurements are performed with a 2D system by TSI Inc. A beam expander with a focus length of 2.1 m is used to not disturb the flow.
+Both lasers have a maximum power of 1 W. The LDA probe is mounted on a three-axis traverse system and can be driven by 1.5 m in each direction by motor.
 Measurement points are in the rotor plane at hub height.
-They are positioned radially (negative y-axis) from $0.25\,R$ to $0.95\,R$ with steps of $0.1\,R$ between $0.3\,R$ and $0.9\,R$ and the smaller extra steps at the edges of the range.
-The LDA measurement is indicated in green in the sketch and the colour coding for the three signal types, strain gauge, hot wire and LDA, is maintained for all plots over time in this paper.
+They are positioned radially (negative y axis) from 0.25 to 0.95 R with steps of 0.1 R between 0.3 and 0.9 R and the smaller extra steps at the edges of the range.
+The LDA measurement is indicated in green in the sketch, and the colour coding for the three signal types, strain gauge, hot wire and LDA, is maintained for all plots in this paper.